sampsyo/cs6120/content/blog/2022-05-19-CoC/index.md

 tactics to make it more usable!

 My goal was to prove as many one-star exercises in this chapter as possible.
-Out of the eight one-star exercises, these were the ones I was able to prove
+Out of the eight one-star exercises, these were the ones I was able to prove:

 ```
 Lemma proj2 : forall P Q : Prop,